-The Group focuses on good husbandry techniques which include ensuring that the rotation of plantations is met with adequate planting activities for future harvesting.
-The age threshold used for quantifying immature timber is dependent on the rotation period of the specific timber genus which varies from between eight to eighteen years.
-In the southern African region softwood less than eight years and hardwood less than five years is classified as immature timber.
+The group focuses on good husbandry techniques which include ensuring that the rotation of plantations is met with adequate planting activities for future harvesting.
+The age threshold used for quantifying immature timber is dependent on the rotation period of the specific timber genus which varies between eight and eighteen years.
+In the southern African region, softwood less than eight years and hardwood less than five years are classified as immature timber.